 - guarantees the quality of the output mesh.
-The radius-edge ratio of each tetrahedron is smaller than 1.93 and the planar angles of all boundary facets are larger than 30 degrees [3]. - represents the surface of the input object with topological and geometrical guarantees. - exhibits the best scalability among three dimensional isosurface based parallel Delaunay mesh generation algorithms.
+The radius-edge ratio of each tetrahedron is smaller than 1.93 and the planar angles of all boundary facets are larger than 30 degrees [3]; - represents the surface of the input object with topological and geometrical guarantees; - recovers the surface and meshes the volume simultaneously in parallel; - supports parallel mesh generation with elements of varying size for multi-material objects.

 The rest of the paper is organized as follows.
-Section 2 presents the background for parallel mesh refinement algorithms and provides a review on prior work based on Delaunay, Advancing Front, and Octree methods.
-We present the PODM and PDR parallel mesh generation algorithms in detail.
-Section 3 describes the implementation of our parallel Delaunay mesh generation algorithm, PDR.PODM.
-Section 4 contains our experimental results and analysis.
-Section 5 concludes the paper and outlines our future work.
+Section 2 gives the background for parallel mesh generation algorithms and provides a review on prior work based on Delaunay, Advancing Front, and Octree methods.
+Section 3 presents the PODM and PDR parallel mesh generation algorithms in detail.
+Section 4 describes the implementation of the parallel Delaunay mesh generation algorithm PDR.PODM.
+Section 5 present the experimental results and analysis.
+Section 6 concludes the paper and outlines our future work.